ejwillemse/BAN313/chapter1.md

 The component price data has been loaded in the workspace as the `product_comparison` dataframe.
 It consists of three variables.
 The product code (`ProductCode`), the quoted unit-price for the component from Company A (`priceCompA`) and the quoted unit-price for the component from Company B (`priceCompB`).
 First have a look at the data in the console using the `head(product_comparison)` command, thereafter answer the following:

 *** =instructions
-- How many products did we sample to get quotations for?
+1. How many products did we sample to get quotations for?
-- What is the sample mean for product prices from Company A?
+2. What is the sample mean for product prices from Company A?
-- What is the sample standard deviation for products price from Company A?
+3. What is the sample standard deviation for products price from Company A?
-- What is the sample mean for product prices from Company B?
+4. What is the sample mean for product prices from Company B?
-- What is the sample standard deviation for products price from Company B?
+5. What is the sample standard deviation for products price from Company B?

-Make sure you get this part right before going to the next section since you will have to reuse the code in the following questions.

 *** =hint
 - Use `?nrow`, `?mean` and `?sd` to find out more about the functions that you can apply to answer the question.